 Jamaica, Barbados, and Trinidad are closest to the Caribbean Beach Station.
 While Aruba and Martinique are closer to the Riviera Station.

-Those going to Epcot from Aruba and Martinique are better off walking to the Riviera station during light travel times, but during heavy travel times the gondolas arriving at the Rivera station from Caribbean Beach heading to Epcot will be mostly full!
+Those going to EPCOT from Aruba and Martinique are better off walking to the Riviera station during light travel times, but during heavy travel times the gondolas arriving at the Rivera station from Caribbean Beach heading to EPCOT will be mostly full!
 You’ll need to wait for an empty one.

 Note that if you are going to Hollywood Studios from the Riviera Station, when you arrive at the Caribbean Beach Statio you will have to get off and get in line to go to Hollywood Studios!